Steps in the Investigation Process

 - Write a comprehensive investigation report fully summarizing the investigation, all witness interviews, and addressing all relevant evidence.
 Appendices including relevant physical or documentary evidence will be included

-- The Investigator(s) may incorporate relevant elements of the parties’ written responses into the final investigation report, include any additional relevant evidence, make any necessary revisions, and finalize the report.
-The Investigator(s) should document all rationales for any changes made after the review and comment period
+- After the evidence review period, the Investigators may incorporate relevant elements of the parties’ written responses into the final investigation report, include any additional relevant evidence, make any necessary revisions, and then finalize the report.

 Witnesses in the Investigation

 Witnesses (as distinguished from the parties) who are employees of the MCCCD are expected to cooperate with and participate in the MCCCDs investigation and resolution process.
 Failure of such witnesses to cooperate with and/or participate in the investigation or resolution process constitutes a violation of policy and may warrant discipline.

 While in-person interviews for parties and all potential witnesses are ideal, circumstances (e.g., study abroad, winter break) may require individuals to be interviewed remotely.
 Skype, Zoom, FaceTime, WebEx, or similar technologies may be used for interviews if the Investigators determine that timeliness or efficiency dictate a need for remote interviewing.
 The MCCCD will take appropriate steps to reasonably ensure the security/privacy of remote interviews.

 The investigation does not consider: